spopkin/spopkin.github.io/index.md

 To read about my projects, please visit my <a href="projects.html">projects</a> page.

-If you are a recruiter and are seeking to reach out to me about a position, please do feel free to reach out to me.
-I am always interested in at least hearing about potential new positions.
-My contact information can be found on my [contact information page](contact.html).
+If you are looking to reach out to me, my contact information can be found on my [contact information page](contact.html).

 <br/>